TendrilApps/tendrils-cli/README.md

 ### Filtering by Parents
 - Using the `--parents (-p)` argument
-- Available on all of the actions listed above
 - Only includes tendril [parents](#parents) that match any of the given parents
     - Glob patterns are supported
-- Any tendril parents that do not match are omitted, and any tendrils without any matching parents are omitted entirely.
+- Any tendril parents that do not match are omitted
 - Note: Parents are filtered *before* they are [resolved](#path-resolving)
 ``` bash
 td push -p ~/Library/** **/*OneDrive*/**